NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

     - The `%userprofile%\.nuget\packages` value in `project.json`.
     - The folder specified with `-PackagesDirectory`.
     - The `repositoryPath` vale in `Nuget.Config`
-    - The folder specified with `-SolutionSirectory`
+    - The folder specified with `-SolutionDirectory`
     - `$(SolutionDir)\packages`